Cooperative Evolutionary Pressure and Diminishing Returns Might Explain the Fermi Paradox: On What Super-AIs Are Like: Morality

 \hypertarget{a_T}{There} is also the fact that any evolutionary moral solution has to be feasible, leading to more general moral solutions, as a practical matter.
 For example, let \(a_\top\!\coloneqq \) \textit{always do that which provides the highest fitness}.
 Then $a_\top$ ought to be infeasible and provide strictly higher fitness than anything actual.
-All the while, old societies and super-AIs, and humans, would perhaps hold $a_\top$ immoral, because $a_\top$ is evolutionary foreign, unpredictable (cf. \cite{turp21,walk21}), and potentially malefic; with `old societies' here meaning societies older than human society.
+Cf.\ \cite[sec.\ Consciousness: The Human Inclusive Fitness Maximizer?]{tooby1990past}\cite{cosmides1987evolution}.
+All the while, old societies and super-AIs, and humans, would perhaps hold $a_\top$ immoral, because $a_\top$ is evolutionary foreign, unpredictable (cf. \cite{turp21,walk21}), and potentially malefic; with `old societies' here meaning societies older than human society. \footnote{Still, in lieu of $a_\top$, events might have a distribution such that the present predicts the future; a biologically feasible adaptation could be to in the future be proficient at what one does in the present.}